-What timing Late Night had, premiering at the 2019 Sundance Film Festival just a few weeks after the swearing in of the 116th Congress, the most diverse set of American lawmakers ever elected.
-Written by Mindy Kaling, who co-stars, and directed by Nisha Ganatra, Late Night garnered immediate attention first for its stellar performance from Emma Thompson as late night talk show host, Katherine Newbury, and second for Late Night’s timely progressive bent.
+What timing Late Night had, premiering at the 2019 Sundance Film Festival just a few weeks after the swearing-in of the 116th Congress, the most diverse set of American lawmakers ever elected.
+Written by Mindy Kaling and directed by Nisha Ganatra, Late Night garnered immediate attention first for its stellar performance from Emma Thompson as a late-night talk show host, Katherine Newbury, and second for Late Night’s timely progressive bent.

 Brad finds Molly (Kaling), who works for the chemical company that owns the network’s parent company.
-Molly is either the first, or the only, woman to apply for the job, and so it’s hers.
+Molly is either the first, or the only, woman to apply for the job, so it’s hers.
 Her position as a diversity hire quickly becomes a punchline for Newbury, who holds the world—save for her husband, Walter (John Lithgow)—in utter contempt.
-No one is free of her scorn; not Molly, not her team of writers, and certainly not an American audience that is intellectually beneath her.
+No one is free of her scorn, not Molly, not her team of writers, and certainly not an American audience that is intellectually beneath her.

 And though this cynicism is present, it is more or less steamrolled by the movie’s formulaic approach and its need to express its politics.
 Newbury’s staff is comprised entirely of white men, all of whom Molly assumes are products of nepotism.
 Most of them dispel this assumption—no one came to the job by similar means—and several of them turn out to be both competent at their job and open to collaboration with Molly.
 That all gets shoved aside in the third act when Molly’s insistence on diversity in the workplace is reduced to a flash-forward and a single glad-handing camera track through Newbury’s office.
-A sea of faces representing every possible walk of life are here, but none are allowed a line of dialogue, or an identity; just representation.
+A sea of faces representing every possible walk of life is here, but none are allowed a line of dialogue or identity, just representation.
 A few of the white guys are left standing—the ones the movie spent time getting to know—and, of course, Newbury, who has learned to play ball and appeal to the masses.
 If she didn’t, her job would be next.